How to Add GPS Location to Photos Online (Free & No App)

 Table of Contents

-Why Visual Stamps are Better Than Hidden Metadata
+Why Visual Stamps Outperform Hidden EXIF Data

-How Browser Geolocation Works
+The Tech: How Browser Geolocation Works

 How to Add GPS Location to Photos Online (Step-by-Step)